Haunty is a history buff who enjoys reading and writing about ancient history and cultures from around the world.

 What sells American foursquares is their interior arrangement.
-In these two-story homes, the 1st floor houses a spacious living room, a formal dining area, a den, and an airy, well-equipped kitchen with pantry.
+In these two-story homes, the 1st-floor houses a spacious living room, a formal dining area, a den, and an airy, well-equipped kitchen with a pantry.
 The 2nd floor usually contains four large bedrooms, each with its own closet.

 Even more livable space is provided by the attic that could be used for storage or still more rooms.
 The full basement with a bare earth floor and no living amenities usually contains the furnace and accompanying coal bin.

 The market was flooded with catalogs of simple plans, offering a mass-produced house to anyone.
-Merchandisers like Montgomery Ward, Sears and Roebuck, Aladdin, Gordon Van Tine, had offered dwellings in kits for a long time, their box houses promptly became some of their most popular models.
+Merchandisers like Montgomery Ward, Sears, and Roebuck, Aladdin, and Gordon Van Tine had offered dwellings in kits for a long time, and their box houses promptly became some of their most popular models.

 Although, after World War II, American foursquare-style houses were no longer constructed, in many eastern American cities, they remain the dominant residential design.
 It has been suggested that the foursquare is really a modern-day version of Georgian mansions made more practical.
 Although this may not be true, at a time when middle-class Americans wanted more spacious homes and larger lots, the box house satisfied most desires.